Disturbances in Influence of a Shepherding Agent is More Impactful than Sensorial Noise During Swarm Guidance: Conclusion and Future Work

 \section{Conclusion and Future Work}

-In this paper, we evaluate the performance of the shepherd introduced by the Str\"{o}mbom approach~\cite{strombom2014solving} under the actuation and perception noises.
-With 300 random episodes for 343 setups, the obtained results show that stability in performance is reached and maintained after the 150 first episodes at the noise levels not exceeding the high level identified for both actuation and perception.
+In this paper, we evaluate the performance of a shepherd guiding a swarm under actuation and perception noises.
+With 300 random episodes for 343 setups, the obtained results show that stability in performance is reached and maintained after the first 150 episodes at noise levels not exceeding the high level identified for both actuation and perception.
 When the noises are at high levels, the stability breaks down, and then the reliability of our ability to estimate the performance is very likely to become imprecise.
-After validating stability, a valuable point is drawn that the actuation noise is more sensitive than perception noise for the performance of the shepherd.
-The performance of the shepherd deteriorates earlier at the high level of actuation noise though this noise\textquoteright s value is less than ten times that of perception noise at the same level.
+After validating stability, a valuable point is drawn that the actuation noise has a higher impact on the performance of the shepherd than perception noise.
+The performance of the shepherd deteriorates earlier at a higher level of actuation noise, though this noise\textquoteright s value is less than one tens of the perception noise causing the same level of degradation in performance.

 Additionally, when the perception noise increases and the actuation noise is low, the lower collecting frequency leads to higher success rate.
 In contrast, when the actuation noise is higher and the perception noise is low, the higher collecting frequency contributes to higher success rate.
-These interesting results show promising evidences in order to design an adaptive behaviour controller, which allows to adjust the threshold $f$ to switch between the two collecting and driving behaviours, improving the performance of the shepherd under these noises.
+These interesting results show promising evidences in order to design an adaptive behaviour controller, which allows the threshold $f$ to switch between the two collecting and driving behaviours to be adjusted, improving the performance of the shepherd under these noises.
 Our future work attempts to design this controller.